top of page

 Waxwing winter.

 2012 was my first waxwing winter : Climate conditions meant a failure in berry crops in Northern Europe.
 As a result flocks of the extraordinary, exotic looking Waxwings arrived in Britain in search of food.
-Most recently (2022) are images from Sunderland then from 2016 a fantastic repeat performance!
+Most recently (2023) i found a new influx of Waxwings in North East scotland (Forres) .
+In 2022 : images from Sunderland then from 2016 a fantastic repeat performance!
 Following are images from trip to North Wales, (orange Rowan berries) then to a location near Clitheroe in Lancashire.
 (Red Rowan berries).
 (Following that are the first images I took of Waxwings in Oxfordshire 2012.)
 To attract these birds to your garden, plant berry bearing trees and shrubs such as Rowan, Pyracantha, Crataegeus and Yew.

 Waxwing on the wing!